-If you are in the UK, you can also subscribe to receive paper copies of the magazine; unfortunately we can't send paper copies outside the UK.
+If you are in the UK, you can also subscribe to receive paper copies of the magazine, however please consider the environmental impact of this and subscribe to the email newsletter instead, if at all possible.
+Unfortunately we can't send paper copies outside the UK.

-To unsubscribe, or to notify us of a change of address, please email email@example.com.
+Otherwise, to unsubscribe or notify us of a change of address, please email email@example.com.

 PDF documents of each article (or the entire magazine) are available to download below.